Keyword rules in Apple Ads Manager

 - Action type: Select Increase by, Decrease by, or Set to.

-- Value type: Switch between $ (absolute) and % (relative).
-Percentage changes apply to the current bid at the time the rule runs.
+- Value type: Switch between $ (absolute) and % (relative to the current bid at the time the rule runs).

-- Upper bid limit (optional): Set a maximum bid cap to prevent overbidding if the rule runs repeatedly on strong signals.
+- Upper bid limit (optional): Maximum bid cap to prevent overbidding if the rule triggers repeatedly on strong signals.

 -